krmahi/ValSkinSpy/README.md

 Riot client does not even to be running in the background, you just have to be signed into it by ticking **Keep signed in** option during login.

 ## Installation
-1. Download the latest release from the [Releases](https://github.com/BlueFlareJinx/ValSkinSpy/releases/download/v1.0.1/ValSkinSpy.exe) page.
+1. Download the latest release from the Releases
-2. Double-click on **ValSkinSpy.exe** file.
+2. Double-click on **ValStore.exe** file.
 That's it.

 ## Screenshots
 ![Error loading image, check manually in images folder](./images/ValSkinSpy.png)